coachshea/neo-pipe/readme.md

 function.

-The second option available to NeoPipe users is to define a command that will take the text as standard input and which rights it's output to standard out.
+The second option available to NeoPipe users is to define a command that will take the text as stdin and which rights it's output to stdout.
 In this case, the system command is used on each invocation of NeoPipe.

 Whichever method the user chooses, the output of the command will be sent to a